Cyclic Defense GAN Against Speech Adversarial Attacks: Conclusion

 \section{Conclusion}

-This paper introduced a novel adversarial defense algorithm against cutting-edge white and black-box as well as targeted and non-targeted speech adversarial attacks.
-Our defense approach is based on a cyclic GAN framework employing two generator and discriminator networks provided with the cycle-consistency CTC loss function.
-These networks implement layers of convolution and residual blocks for capturing local and global distributions of the training DWT spectrograms for synthesizing a reliable sample.
-This procedure helps to reconstruct a signal almost without adversarial perturbation.
-Although we have shown that our proposed CD-GAN outperforms other algorithms both in terms of model stability and defense success rate, it might not produce high-quality signals.
-In our future work, we will employ some regularizers on the cycle-consistency loss function based on human psychoacoustic hearing thresholding to address this issue.
-Moreover, we are determined to use a more comprehensive integral probability metric for training more stable GANs associated with very long speech signals.
+This paper introduced a novel adversarial defense algorithm against cutting-edge speech adversarial attacks.
+Our defense approach is based on a cyclic GAN framework employing two generator and discriminator networks.
+These networks implement layers of convolution and residual blocks for capturing local and global distributions of DWT spectrograms.
+This procedure contributes to reconstructing a signal almost without adversarial perturbation.
+Although we have shown that our proposed CD-GAN outperforms other algorithms in terms of model stability and defense success rate, it might not produce noise-free signals.
+We demonstrated that, our proposed algorithm has competitive performance to other defense approaches using segSNR, STOI, and LLR quality metric.
+In our future work, we will employ some regularizers on the cycle-consistency loss function based on human psychoacoustic hearing thresholding to improve our defense algorithm in terms of signal preservation after reconstruction.